yswa-var/GlowUp-Goals/Docs/HighLevel.md

 API: OpenAI's API (e.g., gpt-4 or gpt-3.5-turbo for chat completions).
 Prompt Engineering:
-Initial prompt: "You are an accountability coach for someone with ADHD.
+Initial prompt: "You are an accountability coach focused on helping users maintain productivity and focus.
 Ask what they're working on, check in every 30 minutes, troubleshoot distractions, and provide motivational feedback like focus streaks."
 Task commands: Parse inputs like "Add task: Write essay" into structured data using regex or simple NLP.
 Distraction troubleshooting: If user says "I'm distracted," respond with questions like "What's pulling your focus?
 Is it external or internal?" and suggest strategies.
 Configuration: Use OpenAI's ChatCompletion endpoint with temperature ~0.7 for balanced creativity and consistency.